 All students applying for financial aid must file a Free Application for Federal Student Aid (FAFSA).
-The form can be completed online at www.fafsa.ed.gov (http://www.fafsa.ed.gov).
+The form can be completed online at https://studentaid.gov/

 For State aid, FAFSA applications to attend Ocean County College must be received by the Federal Processor no later than September 15 for fall semester and February 15 for spring semester.
 Applications submitted after the above State deadlines are considered late and may result in a loss of State aid.
 Late applicants should expect to pay for their own tuition, fees and books, but those who establish eligibility for financial aid may receive a refund after processing is completed